-Thermogenic (or ‘fat-burner’) supplements are all over the place.
-But whether you’ve tried them yourself, considered picking up a bottle, or just seen a hundred commercials—how much do you really know about how they work?
+Thermogenic (or ‘fat-burner’) supplements are all over the place—at the gym, in your social media feed, and spread far and wide across The Vitamin Shoppe shelves.
+But whether you’ve tried them already or are simply considering it, how much do you really know about how thermogenics work?

 First, let’s back up a few steps.
 Your metabolism is the amount of energy your body needs for various functions, from breathing to digesting food to contracting your muscles.
 The more muscle mass you have and the more you exercise—among other things—the more energy (a.k.a. calories) your body burns through every day, according to the National Institutes of Health.